pypa/bandersnatch/docs/serving.md

 # Serving your Mirror

-So if you've had a successful `bandersnatch mirror` run, you're now ready to server your mirror.
+So if you've had a successful `bandersnatch mirror` run, you're now ready to serve your mirror.
 Any webserver can do this, as long as it can serve the simple HTML and packages directory that the HTML links to.